marattagian/challenge-backend-node/README.md

 # Node Challenge - Alkemy

-This challenge is one many that can be found at <https://campus.alkemy.org> and it's for the alkemy acceleration.
+This challenge can be found at <https://campus.alkemy.org>.

 The project uses `nodejs` with `express` for the main app and `sequelize` as ORM.
 Under the hood uses jwt for authentication, bcrypt for encryption and dotenv for accessing the `.env` variables.